Shopify/shopify-api-ruby/docs/usage/app_events.md

 `global_api_url` must be an absolute HTTPS URL.

-## Errors and retries
+## Errors

 `ShopifyAPI.log` returns `ShopifyAPI::AppEvents::LogResult` after Shopify accepts the event.
-It raises `ShopifyAPI::Errors::HttpResponseError` for HTTP errors, including `429` responses, which it does not retry.
+It raises `ShopifyAPI::Errors::HttpResponseError` for every HTTP error, including `401`, `409`, and `429`.
+It sends exactly one request and never retries.

-It refreshes the Global API token once after an event request returns `401`.
-It retries `409` idempotency conflicts twice and caps each `Retry-After` wait at five seconds.
+It raises `ShopifyAPI::Errors::MissingRequiredArgumentError` for a blank `access_token`.
+After a `401`, mint a new token in your application and call `ShopifyAPI.log` again.

 It raises `ShopifyAPI::Errors::RequestAccessTokenError` when a successful token response does not contain an access token.